apache/spark/docs/howto/operator/gcp/campaign_manager.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-To insert a Campaign Manager report you can use the :class:`~airflow.provider.google.marketing_platform.operators.campaign_manager.GoogleCampaignManagerInsertReportOperator`.
+To insert a Campaign Manager report you can use the :class:`~airflow.providers.google.marketing_platform.operators.campaign_manager.GoogleCampaignManagerInsertReportOperator`.
 Running this operator creates a new report.

-.. exampleinclude:: ../../../../airflow/provider/google/marketing_platform/example_dags/example_campaign_manager.py
+.. exampleinclude:: ../../../../airflow/providers/google/marketing_platform/example_dags/example_campaign_manager.py
     :language: python
     :dedent: 4
     :start-after: [START howto_campaign_manager_insert_report_operator]
     :end-before: [END howto_campaign_manager_insert_report_operator]

-You can use :ref:`Jinja templating <jinja-templating>` with :template-fields:`airflow.provider.google.marketing_platform.operators.campaign_manager.GoogleCampaignManagerInsertReportOperator` parameters which allows you to dynamically determine values.
+You can use :ref:`Jinja templating <jinja-templating>` with :template-fields:`airflow.providers.google.marketing_platform.operators.campaign_manager.GoogleCampaignManagerInsertReportOperator` parameters which allows you to dynamically determine values.
 The result is saved to :ref:`XCom <concepts:xcom>`, which allows it to be used by other operators.